Sunda Strait campaign of January 1794: Final operations

 The French squadron under Renaud had used the retreat of Mitchell's force to also withdraw into the Indian Ocean via Bencoolen, reaching the British trading post on 9 February.
 There Pigot was still undergoing repairs and was taken by surprise and captured.
 As the merchant ship was manoeuvred out of the bay, Renaud demanded the surrender of the small Fort Marlborough nearby and was informed that the fort was well armed and that the arrival of Mitchell's squadron was expected at any moment.
 Unwilling to continue the engagement with Mitchell, Renaud withdrew immediately without assaulting the fort.

 Aftermath

-The French squadron subsequently returned to Île de France where, in the action of 22 October 1794, they drew away two British warships that blockaded the island.
+The French squadron subsequently returned to Isle de France where, in the action of 22 October 1794, they drew away two British warships that blockaded the island.

 The Sunda Strait and surrounding waters remained an important strategic location throughout the war, although the subsequent organisation of East Indiamen into convoys and the return of a Royal Navy presence in the region assisted in limiting losses to French privateers and smaller warships.
 On more than one occasion convoys of East Indiamen successfully discouraged large squadrons from attempting attacks on the valuable merchant craft with their size and power.